sagemathinc/cocalc/notes/final_push.md

         At the top of a worksheet, the above would make it so the worksheet starts in gap mode.

 - [ ] (0:45?) ui: project settings -- easy way to toggle "public versus private".
-Also, Harald says: "in a private project, the settings panel show a "public eye" (and not the lock symbol like in the project overview list) and cannot change it."

 - [ ] (1:00?) when searching again, keep the last search in the input box